Click to Skip Ad

 A promotional image for “Ted Lasso” Season 3 on Apple TV+.
 Image source: Apple

-In season two of the show, its irrepressible optimism and feel-good spirit were complemented by a focus on mental health (with the addition of a team therapist).
+In season two of the show, its irrepressible optimism and feel-good spirit were complemented by a focus on mental health, thanks to the addition of a team therapist.
 Characters like Coach Lasso, whose marriage has fallen apart, were fleshed out even more — and season three found him confronted by the challenge of leading the team out of their malaise.

-From my review of the final season of the show, which was the most-watched original streaming series across all platforms in 2023:
+From my review of the third and maybe-not-so-final season of the show, which was the most-watched original streaming series across all platforms in 2023:

 “At the end of the day, there’s always a little bit of arrogance involved in writing about any kind of art — not that it won’t stop the hot-take machine from weighing in on the highly anticipated new season of the show.
 Does Ted Lasso stick the landing?
 You’ll have to figure that out for yourself, of course, but I can only offer — again — that if you’ve enjoyed the ride thus far, I think the thing you’ll be the most disappointed by here is that the show that encouraged us to be a goldfish — and to be curious, not judgmental — is coming to an end.”